splunk/observability-workshop/README.md

 To get started, please proceed to [The Splunk Observability Cloud Workshops Homepage](https://splunk.github.io/observability-workshop/latest/).

-If you are the host for the RUM workshop, please check this [README](https://github.com/splunk/observability-workshop/blob/main/workshop/apm/README.md)

 Latest versions of the workshop are:
 - [v5.9](https://splunk.github.io/observability-workshop/v5.9/)
 - [v5.8](https://splunk.github.io/observability-workshop/v5.8/)